hzeller/flaschen-taschen/hardware/README.md

 messing with the data lines in the field do not cause harm.
 Use a fast 1A fuse.

 (The outputs are beefy enough that they even could support a couple of shorter LED strips directly, in that case use up to 20A fuse.
-Generally it is advised to directly power the strips though).
+Generally it is advised to separately power the strips though).

 [ As soon as design is tested in the field, there will be an OshPark link here ]